-I will touch on each one of them here, but later on will go into more detail through posts on this side.
+I will touch on each one of them here, but later on, will go into more detail through posts on this site.

 Performance appraisals are, by definition, the way to mediocrity, and all bosses will happily avail of them just to reach that.

 Have you also noticed the difference in appraisals between your former boss and the new one?
 It might be totally different, but still not good enough.
 I have experienced a change in bosses, on average, every two years!
-Imagine what this could do to your self confidence.
-To my experience this is just another management tool to keep people at bay!
+Imagine what this could do to your self-confidence.
+In my experience, this is just another management tool to keep people at bay!